 University of Southern California

-Dissertation on human habit formation using reaction time methodology to measure habit formation via cognitive associations; worked with world leading behavioral scientists on habit, Dr. Wendy Wood (Google Scholar), and human judgment & decision making/human survey measurement, Dr. Norbert Schwarz (Google Scholar; Dr. Schwarz is cited multiple times in Shari Diamond’s Reference Guide on Survey Research in the Reference Manual on Scientific Evidence: Third).
+Dissertation on measuring human habit formation using reaction time methodology and interventions to improve habit formation.
+Lucas was mentored by world leading behavioral scientists on habit formation and change (see Dr. Wendy Wood Google Scholar) and human judgment & decision making/human survey measurement (see Dr. Norbert Schwarz Google Scholar).
+See Dr. Schwarz’s research referenced in Shari Diamond’s Reference Guide on Survey Research in the Reference Manual on Scientific Evidence: Third).

 Carden, L., & Wood, W. (2018).
 Habit formation and change.
 Current Opinion in Behavioral Sciences.
 This review highlights emerging findings and new directions in research on habit formation and change.
 This research is cited by, e.g., Dr. Angela Duckworth (U. of Pennsylvania), Dr. David Laibson (Harvard), Dr. James Gross (Stanford), Dr. Katherine Milkman (Wharton).